 [Section 18B inserted by No. 55 of 2004 s.
 884.]

-19. Signature of Chairman and Registrar
+19. Signature of Chairman and Registrar, proof of

 In legal proceedings a signature which purports to be the signature of any person who is or has been the Chairman or a member of the Board or the Registrar and which is attached to a certificate of registration or other document issued under this Act shall in the absence of proof to the contrary be deemed to be the signature of the person whose signature it purports to be.